shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 > REMOTE_USER asset context exploited

 Security Weakness:
 > Context generation weakness.
 No credible one found, but possible exploitation area.
 Need to check, we can pass the REMOTE_USER in query string.
 Can it escape somehow the query string parameter in context?
 Special checks: no one tries to flatten the context.
-Is REMOTE_USER is set by other source other than authentication purpose?
+Is REMOTE_USER is set by other sources  than authentication purpose?
 Not all external authentication mechanism do set REMOTE_USER variable , what to expect for such cases.

 Counter Measures:
 > Follow best practices